first season, second chapter

 Pu'er Tea: Ancient Caravans and Urban Chic

-A fundamental book for all lovers of pu'er tea, especially regarding the Yiwu area: written between academic and literary style, it is rich in content, reliable data and influential people who have made pu'er modern in Yiwu and in the world.
+An essential reading for anyone who enjoys pu'er tea, especially those who are interested in Yiwu.
+Written in an academic and literary style, this book is rich in content, reliable data and influential people who have contributed to the modernization of pu'er both in Yiwu and beyond.

 2020 Bohetang Shengpu 薄荷塘 - Yiwu Terroir

-An earlier version of an extremely praised tea, included in this chapter selection: it comes from the core of the floral area, and - almost four years after being harvested - it has already developed the full harmony of Yiwu.
+An earlier version of a highly acclaimed tea, featured in the selection of this chapter: it comes from the core of the floral area, and it has already developed the full harmony of Yiwu.